prince5844/CV-using-HTML-CSS/README.md

-# CV-using-HTML-CSS
+# My reume website

-This project contain the creation of CV using html and css
+This file describes your project to the community.
+What's your cool website about?
+What makes it special?

+ヽ(๏∀๏ )ﾉ

+## ← index.html

+Where you'll write the content of your website.

+## ← styles.css

+CSS files add styling rules to your content